Crystal Fighters: 2019

 In 2019, Crystal Fighters announced a European tour in support of their new album Gaia & Friends.
 After playing in Spain, Portugal, Germany, Switzerland, Belgium, Netherlands and France, the tour would conclude with a headline show at O2 Brixton Academy in London.

 On 21 June, they headlined the May Ball at Corpus Christi College, Cambridge.

 On 25 July 2019, six years on from Cave Rave, Crystal Fighters hosted Wave Rave, a one-day festival, in the Biscayan town of Bermeo.
-The event was co-hosted by Bay of Biscay festival, and featured performances by Hinds, Belako, DJ Marfox and Bad Gyal.
+The event was co-hosted by Bay of Biscay festival.
 The band used the festival in order to promote awareness of sustainability, the environment, and clean water.
 As such, Crystal Fighters collaborated with Wateraid and Raw Bottles to create a limited series of reusable, stainless-steel water bottles and organic short-sleeved T-shirts, with a percentage of the proceeds donated to Wateraid.
 On 26 July, the day after the festival, the band participated in the cleaning of the beach alongside attendees of the festival in order to raise awareness about plastic pollution and the importance of clean oceans.

-2021

-In 2021, Crystal Fighters released 3 NFT's.
-The NFT's were reinterpretations of the original artwork for the tracks 'Lay Low', 'In Your Arms' and 'Simplicity' from the album 'Everything Is My Family', the NFT's also included unique audio written by Crystal Fighters.

-TV, video game and film appearances

-Crystal Fighters performed "Champion Sound" and "Xtatic Truth" on Later With Jools Holland in October 2010.